Loading Events

 Recycled Plastic is Fantastic!

 Turn old plastic bags into beautiful, one of a kind creations!
-This hands on workshop is perfect for kids and adults who love crafting and care about the environment. -Transform plastic bags into fun and functional tote bags
+This hands on workshop is perfect for kids and adults who love crafting and care about the environment.
+During the workshop we will transform plastic bags into fun and functional tote bags, decorate with pom-poms, sequins, and recycled materials alongside learning eco-friendly crafting techniques.
+You’re allowed to bring your own plastic bags to this workshop.

 Mariana Alemany, renowned for her roles as both Bow Arts’ project manager and ceramicist, will guide you through the essential techniques of hand-building to craft unique ceramic bowls.
 Once completed, these pieces will be fired, glazed, and returned to their creators.
-Wrap up your artistic journey with a complimentary community meal at the Well Bean Café, where you can share a meal with your handcrafted bowl and connect with neighbours.
-This gathering will be held on the last Friday of the month.
 This inspiring event offers a chance to reconnect with creativity and community.
-Immerse yourself in the art of ceramics with Mariana Alemany.
+Immerse yourself in the art of ceramics with Mariana.
 Enjoy a relaxed, family-friendly atmosphere as you unleash your creativity.

 Find your way around Royal Albert Wharf with our map, designed by local artist Halle Peters.